MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemField.md

 ```

 ### -Required
-Unless -Required is specified adding a value for the field is optional.
+Unless -Required is specified, adding a value for the field is optional.

 ```yaml
 Type: SwitchParameter